 “The author can’t possibly believe that clients will be able to implement most of these can he?”

 Of course, that is the problem when an author also works for SAP, and the book is treated as much as a sales device as it is a mechanism to explain how to use SAP software.
 SAP consulting /implementation is entirely subordinate to sales and marketing.
-This is the problem with software vendors that are under the heavy pressure of continually making earnings numbers — it moves most of the power in the organization to those that can make the short-term numbers.
+This is the problem with software vendors under the heavy pressure of continually making earnings numbers — it moves most of the organization’s power to those that can make the short-term numbers.

 What is the Maximum Tolerable Functionality?

-This “maximum tolerable functionality” level is quite evident when one reviews APO implementations that have been live for years.
-In every case that I have reviewed, the company implemented some functionality that they were unable to maintain.
-Thus the functionality fell into disuse or was no longer active in the solution at the time I did the review.
+This “maximum tolerable functionality” level is quite evident when one reviews APO implementations live for years.
+In every case that I have reviewed, the company implemented some functionality that they could not maintain.
+Thus the functionality fell into disuse or was no longer active in the solution when I did the review.

 Misperceptions About SAP’s Functionality

-This is a problem I run into quite a bit at clients.
-Clients sometimes hire on a consultant to try to see if they can get SAP APO to do something they have not yet been able to get it to do.
+This is a problem I run into quite a bit with clients.
+Clients sometimes hire a consultant to see if they can get SAP APO to do something they have not yet been able to do.
 This request typically goes in two different directions:

-- In many cases, a company is merely attempting to enlarge its use of the application and to configure areas that have not yet been configured, that were skipped during the initial implementation due to time constraints.
+- In many cases, a company is merely attempting to enlarge its use of the application and configure areas that have not yet been configured, skipped during the initial implementation due to time constraints.
 In these cases, the company’s attempt to get more from SAP may work out.

-- In other cases, a company is bringing in someone new to attempt to get functionality working that has already had several people look at it, that has already had OSS notes opened for it, and has been researched.
+- In other cases, a company is bringing in someone new to attempt to get functionality working that has already had several people look at it.
+It has already had OSS notes opened for it and has been researched.
 But the people who have worked in it have run into a software limitation.
-In this case, it’s rare that a new person comes along and gets it to work because it is software, not knowledge related.
+In this case, it’s rare that a new person comes along and gets it to work because it is software, not knowledge-related.